sankalpsaoji98/Research-Paper-Summarizer/README.md

 ## Overview

-The Research Paper Summarizer is a web application that helps users quickly fetch and summarize the latest research papers from arXiv.
-It’s an ideal tool for researchers, students, and anyone interested in staying up-to-date with the latest scientific advancements.
-Simply enter a research topic, specify the number of papers you want to fetch, and the application will do the rest!
+The Research Paper Summarizer is a web application designed to help users quickly fetch and summarize the latest research papers from arXiv.
+This tool is ideal for researchers, students, and anyone interested in staying updated with the latest scientific advancements.
+Simply enter a research topic, specify the number of papers to fetch, and let the application handle the rest!

 ## Features

-- **Fetch Latest Research Papers:** Enter a topic to retrieve the most recent papers from arXiv.
+- **Fetch Latest Research Papers:** Retrieve the most recent papers from arXiv by entering a topic.
-- **Summarize Papers:** Get concise summaries of individual research papers.
+- **Summarize Papers:** Generate concise summaries for individual research papers.
-- **Download PDFs:** Download the full text of the research papers in PDF format.
+- **Download PDFs:** Download the full text of the research papers in PDF format directly from the application.
-- **Clean and Professional UI:** A user-friendly interface that’s easy to navigate.
+- **Clean and Professional UI:** Enjoy a user-friendly interface with a modern design.

 ## Technologies Used